Why Modular Homes Are Compared to Cars — And Why its the Wrong Comparison

 You get efficiency and scale without giving up personalization.

-Signature defies this standard industry process, while we offer standard floor plans to personalize, most of Signature’s builds are highly customized.
+Signature defies this standard industry process, while we offer customizable modular floor plans, most of Signature’s builds are highly customized.
 Often our initial plans are drawn by an architect.

 3. Faster Turnaround and Predictability